Ambika-Roy7/Power-Dashboard-/README.md

 The dashboard is designed with user interactivity in mind.
 With slicers, filters, and drill-down options, users can explore the data based on their needs — such as checking monthly vs yearly trends, or region-wise performance.

  6. Cross-Functional Utility
-    This project isn’t limited to one department.
-It can be used in various domains:

-    Sales – Analyze product performance

-    HR – Track employee metrics
-    Finance – Monitor budgets and expenses

-    Education – View student progress and attendance

-    Healthcare – Track patient records and treatments

  7. Skill Development
     Creating a dashboard using Power BI improves your skills in: